luiisca/obsidian-periodic-notes-calendar/README.md

 https://github.com/user-attachments/assets/8dd3a39a-e0c6-4757-a3a4-34d1d4b175e5

-1. Go to Settings → Periodic Notes Calendar → Periods and add your desired formats to the list of recognized formats.
+1. Go to Settings → Periodic notes calendar → Periods and add your desired formats to the list of recognized formats.
 2. Bulk operations are immediately available for all formats in the list.
 Select a format to access its tools:
    - Left Button: Open a list of files using this format, where you can open, delete individually, or delete all files.
    - First Right Button: Rename files in other formats to this one.